 There are a variety of different alerting solutions you can use in conjunction with Timescale that are part of the PostgreSQL ecosystem.
 Regardless of whether you are creating custom alerts embedded in your applications, or using third-party alerting tools to monitor event data across your organization, there are a wide selection of tools available.

-Grafana is a great way to visualize and explore time-series data and has a first-class integration with Timescale.
+Grafana is a great way to visualize your analytical queries, and it has a first-class integration with Timescale.
 Beyond data visualization, Grafana also provides alerting functionality to keep you notified of anomalies.

 Warning